 Henry (‘Harry’) Blackham 1889-1919

 Born on 12th November 1889, Henry joined the Royal Army Service Corps, serving in England during the First World War as a driver in Number 2 Horse Transport Company.
-Henry died from pneumonia on 11th March 1919 aged 29, and was buried in Belper cemetery.
+Henry died from pneumonia on 11th March 1919 aged 29, and was buried in Belper Cemetery.

 John Blackham 1863-1905

-John was born in Toadmoor, Heage, and married Mary Ann Varnham in Leicestershire in 1881.
+John was born at Toadmoor, Heage, and married Mary Ann Varnham in Leicestershire in 1881.
 John began work as a lorry driver but soon after his marriage he joined the Midland Railway Company as a goods guard.
 In the evening of 16th August 1905, John was knocked down by a train engine in the Goods Yard at Nottingham, suffered ‘very severe injuries’, and died on the way to hospital.

 John William Blackham 1878-1953